What is a notary, anyway?

 I need to get a document notarized at 11 p.m. on Christmas Eve/Memorial Day/Chinese New Year.
 Can you help?
 Am I a horrible person?

 We can absolutely help you, and you’re not a horrible person at all!
 People often don’t realize they need a notary until the last minute, which is why we’re available 24/7 to assist our clients.
 Just keep in mind that notary services on weekends and holidays may incur additional fees.

 Is a notary allowed to officiate a wedding?

 Not in the State of Texas.
-However, Thomas holds ministerial credentials that are not related to his notary public commission, so he is able and happy to officiate weddings.
+However, Thumper holds ministerial credentials that are not related to his notary public commission, so he is able and happy to officiate weddings.

 What does Caducifer mean?